-When Kent returned to California in 1986, he was the lead b&w printer at the Association Inc. in Costa Mesa, California and first assistant for Barbara White, one of southern California’s top architectural interior photographers.
+When Kent returned to California in 1986, he was immediately hired as the lead b&w printer at the Association Inc. in Costa Mesa, California and two years later the first assistant for Barbara White, one of southern California’s top architectural interior photographers.

 Kent began teaching photography at the Sierra Club Camera Committee annual workshops in 1987 and 1988.
 Then he directed his own workshops for Coastline Community College in southern California until returning to Colorado in 1991.
 He also held winter workshops in Yellowstone National Park.
 In Denver, Kent taught workshops and classes on photography for the Colorado Free University for several years during the 1990’s.
 Kent also has been a keynote speaker to photographic groups at both the LA Chapter of the Sierra Club and Foothills Art Center in Golden, Colorado.

-In 1993 Kent produced and hosted Photo-Talk (the Internet version of Photo-Talk here) and later became an independent producer for (CBS affiliate KCNC-4) for four years.
+In 1993 Kent produced and hosted Photo-Talk for Denver Community Television (and two decades later the Internet version of Photo-Talk here) and also became an independent producer for (CBS affiliate KCNC-4) for four years.
 His segments promoted local artists and were part of Mosaic’s programming that won a national award in 1998 for the top 30 national markets.
-In 2006 Kent’s documentary, A Woman Ranching the Rockies, was aired prime-time on Denver’s PBS station KBDR and later reviewed in the Oxford Journals.
+In 2006 Kent’s documentary, A Woman Ranching the Rockies, was aired prime-time on Denver’s PBS station KBDR and reviewed in the Oxford Journals.
 In 2008 Kent won Best Colorado Film at the Colorado Independence Film Festival and in 2009 a Remi Special Juror’s Award at Worldfest-Houston for Grandma Builds an Earthship.
-He was also awarded first place in photography at the Banff Cultural Center and his work was exhibited in hundreds of communities around the world through Banff’s 2010 Mountain Film World Tour.
+His documentary, American Super Logger, received a Platinum Award at the Colorado Film Festival.
+He was also awarded Y to Y Divison First Place in photography at the Banff Cultural Center and his work was exhibited in hundreds of communities around the world through Banff’s 2010 Mountain Film World Tour.
 Kent’s latest film, Bumming Colorado’s Ski Country, incorporates his still imagery and was awarded Best Documentary in 2013 by both the Mountain Film Awards located out of Mammoth Lakes, California and the Reel Awards in Steamboat Springs, Colorado.
-It was also an official selection by the Breckenridge International Festival of Film and was awarded a Platninum Remi Award at Worldfest Houston in 2014.
+It was also an official selection by the Breckenridge International Festival of Film and was awarded a Platinum Remi Award at Worldfest Houston in 2014.

-Kent volunteers his time to the community through producing projects like IN SUPPORT OF THE ARTS and MEDICAL FLIGHTS TO SIERRA MADRE.
+Kent volunteers his time to the community through producing projects like “In Support of the Arts” and “Medical Flights to Sierra Madre”.
 The Oral History Association invited Kent to present his work at their national convention in both 2011 and 2012.
 Kent was a former member of the National Television Academy, Heartland Chapter and helped evaluate Emmy nominees.
-Since retiring, Kent has been on the planning committee for the Colorado Environmental Film Festival.
-Kent founded the Environmental Photography Exhibition in 2008 as a fundraiser for the Colorado Environmental Film festival and is the former director of the exhibition until 2016.
+After retiring, Kent has been on the planning committee for the Colorado Environmental Film Festival.
+Kent founded the Environmental Photography Exhibition in 2008 as a fundraiser for the Colorado Environmental Film festival and was the former director of the exhibition until 2016.